 Do Something Good for Your Neighbor

 At Holy Trinity, our faith and Ignatian tradition call us to build a more just world that upholds dignity, equality and access to social and economic opportunity for all.
 During this unprecedented time, the needs of our local and international community continue.
-This year we invited you to participate on May 16 as part of National Do Something Good for Your Neighbor Day.
-While the "official day" is over, our community needs your help the other 364 days of the year.
 We have provided ongoing opportunities from our social justice volunteers and partners.

 Holy Trinity Partner Projects

 Social Justice has established this sign up genius for requests from members of our Migrant familia and partners.
 Items may be shipped/delivered to Holy Trinity or dropped off at Ashley's house in Alexandria.You may drop off items at Holy Trinity (please use the covered entrance to the parish center off the courtyard) marked for Social Justice or ship items to:

 c/o Holy Trinity Catholic Church